orion-research/coach/INSTALLATION.md

 ## Neo4j
-To get Neo4j, use the instructions at: http://debian.neo4j.org/ (under the headings "Using the Debian repository", and "Installing Neo4j")
+To get Neo4j, use the instructions at: http://debian.neo4j.org/ (under the headings "Using the Debian repository", and "Installing Neo4j".
+Note that neo4j assumes that Java 8 is installed, which is not a default package for certain versions of Ubuntu and Debian Linux.)

 Neo4j should now be running.
 To check, type:

 	$ service neo4j-service status

+(In some versions, the service might be called neo4j instead of neo4j-service.)

 The directory /etc/neo4j/ contains various property files to change settings.
 The directory /var/lib/neo4j/data contains the actual data.